Disclosures

 When you receive it

 After you submit a complete enough application, the lender generally has to issue a Loan Estimate within three business days.
-It is designed to help you compare lenders using the same disclosure format.
+Because every lender uses the same three-page format, it is the single best tool for comparing offers on equal footing rather than trusting a rate quoted over the phone.

 What to review closely